orangedaisy/bshowco/_posts/2018-04-12-better-modifier-classes-with-css-custom-properties.md

 modifier classes together, the scope of your custom properties matches and the override works.

-{% include embed-codepen.html slug-hash='MrbJPx' default-tabs='css,result'
+{% include "embed-codepen" slug-hash:'MrbJPx' default-tabs:'css,result'
-pen-title='bshow-better-modifier-classes--new-2' preview='true' %}
+pen-title:'bshow-better-modifier-classes--new-2' preview:'true' %}